Current Graduate Students

 Maryam holds a master’s degree in Conflict Resolution from the University of Bradford and a Bachelors degree in International Studies with minors in Conflict Resolution and Comparative Literature from the University of California, Irvine.
 Maryam has worked with post-conflict populations in Cameroon, Rwanda, Uganda, the Democratic Republic of Congo, Colombia, and South Korea on issues of alternative dispute resolution, sexual and gender-based violence, and psychosocial recovery.

 Maryam’s research interests center on the interdisciplinary interactions between medical anthropology and peace studies.
 Her research focuses on the human experience of violence with a particular emphasis on the social and political forces that construct conditions of suffering and post-conflict recovery.
-Maryam is a Notre Dame Presidential Fellow.
+Maryam is a Notre Dame Presidential Fellow and has advanced to candidacy.

 Mallika holds a B.S. in Psychology & Evolutionary Anthropology from the University of Michigan (2014).
 Her undergraduate research includes: the growth and maintenance of creativity in disparate environments, effects of STEM field stereotypes on mate choice, and mindfulness and health in immigrant populations.